Biodesign: Ethical and societal considerations

 Biodesign involves the convergence of living systems, genetic technologies, and living organisms in design.
 Thusly, it raises ethical questions, such as about accountability, agency, the exploitation of life, and sustainability.
 The modification and use of living organisms is an area of concern.
 While biodesign uses non-sentient organisms such as algae, some applications utilize animal or human cells.

 It provokes queries about boundaries of artificial and natural life, due to the engineering of organisms for functional purposes.
 An unintended ecological consequence might result.
 Concerns arise over whether to use life as a material of design or not, and how to regulate it.
 Its legislation lags behind other technological progress.

 Additional concerns are biosafety and biosecurity, as some genetically engineered organisms are used outside of controlled environments.
 A risk remains that a bioengineered substance can disrupt ecosystems if not contained and discarded in an appropriate way.
 As biodesign becomes more accessible to users, specifically with open-source software and community bio-labs, concerns of monitoring and accountability mount.

 Biodesign subverts aesthetical norms, since organic or decomposing matter can defy conventional ideas of cleanliness and usability.
 Such acceptance relies on public culture values and perception, especially on fields like fashion, food, or medicine.

-Biodesign can slow down environmental degradation and resource scarcity.
+Biodesign can reduce environmental degradation and resource scarcity.
 Ethical biodesign works to do minimal harm and promote ecosystems and societies.
 To achieve its pinnacle would require ethicists, policymakers, and the general public for discussion and decision-making.